aaron-G18/dice-game/README.md

 # Dice-Game

-This is a dice game similar to the classic dice game that rhymes "hot sea." ;)
+This is a dice game similar to the classic dice game that rhymes with "hot sea." ;)

-This is still under construction.
+This is still under construction, but single player on a computer is available.
 Many improvements to come... (multiplayer, mobile compatibility, etc.)

 ---